-Truth About Organic Foods - Is Organic Really Better For You?
+Truth About Organic Foods – Is Organic Really Better for You?

-truth about organic foodsAs supermarkets boast aisles of organic foods and well-known name brands from Tositos to Nestles roll out their own organic products, the conscientious grocery shopper - with cart in tow - might wonder, "Is organic really better for me?"
+As supermarkets boast aisles of organic foods and well-known name brands from Tositos to Nestles roll out their own organic products, the conscientious grocery shopper – with cart in tow – might wonder, “Is organic really better for me?”
+Let’s first cover what it means for a food to be truly organic and whether or not it’s better to pay the extra costs for these types of foods.

-"We don't know enough to say that one is better than the other," says David Klurfeld, chairman of the Nutrition and Food Science Department at Wayne State University.
+“We don’t know enough to say that one is better than the other,” says David Klurfeld, chairman of the Nutrition and Food Science Department at Wayne State University.
+Some studies say the nutritional value of the organic food is higher than regular food, but the difference is minimal, producing little to no life-changing effects in your body.

 • Strawberries